geosolutions-it/MapStore2/docs/developer-guide/developing.md

 MapStore is configured to use a tomcat maven plugin-in to build and run mapstore locally.
 To use it you have to:

-* make sure to run at least once `mvn install` in the root directory, to make `mapstore-backend` artifact available.
+* make sure to run at least once `mvn install` in the root directory, to make `mapstore-webapp` artifact available.
-* `cd web` directory
+* `cd product` directory
 * run `mvn tomcat7:run-war`

 Your local back-end will now start at [http://localhost:8080/mapstore/](http://localhost:8080/mapstore/).